asplogic/enclose/index.md

 optimized one.

-Also, node.js code is put inside the executable (along with your code) to support node API for your application at run-time.
+Also, node.js code is put inside the executable (along with your code) to support node.js API for your application at run-time.
 This increases output file size.

 So, this is not that static compilation we used to know.
 But nevertheless